This email archiving advice is crucial to your business

 It’s also a lot of important information.
 Think about all the documents, images and data stored in the average inbox—not to mention the key correspondences, brainstorm sessions and decisions made.
 Is your company doing what it needs to do to protect this intellectual property?
 Read on to learn more about some aspects of email archiving that a growing small business should consider.

 Let’s start with the basics.
 Email archiving is exactly what it sounds like: the process of storing and making searchable a person’s emails.
 And it’s required by law.

 Ten years ago, regulations were put into place that require all businesses to keep electronic records of business data, including emails.
 In case of a lawsuit, each record must be easily retrievable—which means you can’t rely on a general backup.
 In other words, “I can’t find that file” is not an acceptable excuse.

 Certain businesses must also adhere to additional regulations.
 Publicly traded companies, for instance, need to comply with the Sarbanes-Oxley Act of 2002, while healthcare and insurance providers must meet HIPAA requirements.

 In-house or hosted?

-For a business, email archiving means storing every email sent and received by every employee—even those messages that have been deleted from individual inboxes.
+For a small business, email archiving means storing every email sent and received by every employee—even those messages that have been deleted from individual inboxes.
 But where are you going to store those emails?

 The first option is to set up an in-house server, allowing all emails to be stored on-site.
 This method allows for the most flexibility, as you’ll have more control over the platform and can file information precisely how you choose.
 However, it’s expensive—in terms of both up-front cost and continued maintenance.
 You’ll need to set up and install the physical servers and pay members of your IT department to manage them.